|Bitcoin Wallet||Specifications & Key Features||Price|

-Watch this video by Coinsutra’s YouTube channel to learn how to set up your Ledger Nano S.
+Watch this video on Coinsutra’s YouTube channel to learn how to set up your Ledger Nano S.

 Atomic Wallet is a multi-currency custody-free wallet that supports over 300 coins and tokens.
-This one is the first cryptocurrency wallet with decentralized cross-chain atomic swaps on board.
+This one is the first cryptocurrency wallet with decentralized cross-chain atomic swaps.
 Users can exchange Bitcoin, Litecoin, and QTUM with no intermediaries.
 The team of Atomic Wallet plans to enable Ethereum for the swaps, as well.

 Apart from that, Atomic Wallet provides a built-in regular exchange service for a range of cryptocurrencies, and an option to buy XRP, BTC, LTC, and ETH with a bank card.

 All these features are well crafted in one clear and comprehensive interface.
 You don’t need to verify your identity or register.
-You just download the wallet for your operating system, install it and start using it.
-Currently, Atomic runs on a range of desktop operating systems, such as Windows-64 bit, macOS.
-Linux, etc., and will be available for Android and iOS devices as well.
+You download the wallet for your operating system, install it and start using it.
+Currently, Atomic runs on a range of desktop operating systems, such as Windows-64 bit and macOS.
+Linux, etc., will also be available for Android and iOS devices.

 Like other non-custodial wallets, Atomic generates a mnemonic seed for your wallet and encodes private keys in your device.
 If you are about to store your crypto in Atomic, you must write it down and keep it in a secure place, since the seed is shown only once and not sent via email.